insaineyesay/Interview-journey/README.md

 These guys that have moved onto other things are cool enough that they come back and help guide us through the path.
 This is incredibly vital.
 If you don't have such a group, create a slack channel or try to find one that you can get into.
 Normally, people love to help others and as long as you don't abuse the relationship, you should be able to ask general 'wtf' questions, to help you get over a hump.
 I wouldn't say problem specific questions, because that's exactly what you have to figure out on your own, but more like 'do you have a good resource for system design?' type of questions.

 # My process so far
 Here's what I'm currently doing to go through each algorithm I write.
+One thing one of my coding buddies told me was to not spend hours and hours on a simple Alogrithm, this isn't Dark Souls.
+Yes, you feel great after solving, but the purpose isn't solving, its developing the mindset it takes to propeerly scope out a problem, break it down into chunks and solve it systematically.

 August 2020
 * Hack the shit until it works in swift playgrounds (lol)
 * Just read the Hired in Tech site, well some of it anyway, and downloaded the Canvas that breaks each part down into sections, and by the end, if you've filled out everything, you should hit all the parts necessary to decently design an algorithmic solution.